gnithin/spark-k-means/README.md

 ----------
 1. You may need to set certain variables in a .env file.
 The instructions to setup this file are mentioned in the 3rd point under the *Environment* section.
 2. The parsing logic of input data is specific to the the *Posts* xml files found in the stackexchange dataset.
 The program will not work with other kind of data.
+3. Make sure that the different posts.xml have a unique-name since it'll be used as an id in the code.
+The ids in the xml files always start from 1 (they are not universal), so this helps the program identify different entries.
+4. Make sure that the posts.xml don't contain any BOM characters.
+Use a [tool like this](https://github.com/alastairruhm/utfbom-remove) to remove them.
+   Alternatively, you may also use the vim editor to remove BOM characters.
+To do this open file in vim editor, use `:set nobomb` and save & quit file using `:wq`.